yanajulias/WeatherApp/README.md

-This repository is supposed to complete an interview test.
+This repository is used to complete an interview test.